gschandan/inspirational-quote/README.md

 ## Roadmap

 - Generate tag cloud based on word frequencies
 - Retrieve quotes by tags (most relevant)
 - Add delete and update routes
+- If deploying, tighten CORS settings and add authentication to the database, and potentially the add quotes interface